10621223/Laraieb-Imam/README.md

 <p><b>Data Transfer cost (monthly): 1,771.52 USD</b></p>

 <p><b>3.
-Traffic Monitoring -</b> Traffic monitoring because if the account user usage crosses the load the network can handle it will crash so it's required to keep that in check. </b>
+Traffic Monitoring -</b> Traffic monitoring is required because if the account user usage crosses the load the network can handle it will crash so it's required to keep that in check. </b>

 900 sessions x 730 hours in a month x 0.018 USD per session-hr = <b>11,826.00 USD</b>

 <b>Total Traffic Mirroring charge (monthly): 11,826.00 USD</b>

 <b>4.
-Gateway Load Balancer -</b> Load balancer so that if the usage increases load balancer will create another instance to handle the traffic.
+Gateway Load Balancer -</b> Load balancer is required so if the usage increases load balancer will create another instance to handle the traffic.

 100 availability zones x 0.014 USD x 730 hours in a month = 1,022.00 USD